John Lorne Campbell: Crossing the Tiber

 With the help of various friends and the universities of Glasgow and Edinburgh, Campbell succeeded in tracking down the poetry manuscripts, diaries, and detailed folklore notebooks of Fr.
 Allan MacDonald, which had been missing and presumed lost since his death in 1905.
 As word spread, others shared surviving letters to and from Fr Allan.
 Further detailed research by Campbell about Fr.
 MacDonald's life, times, and writings, as well as his diary, was similarly collected and housed at Canna, in the Inner Hebrides of Scotland.
 Campbell has been widely credited since with restoring both Fr.
 MacDonald's reputation and his enormous importance to Scottish Gaelic literature.

 Campbell also continued to be involved in researching and publicizing the life and work of war poet Alasdair mac Mhaighstir Alasdair, who fought as a Captain in the Clanranald regiment of the Jacobite Army while also serving as a Gaelic tutor to Prince Charles Edward Stuart, and who is widely considered the greatest poet in Scottish Gaelic literature, with only Sorley MacLean as a recent exception.
-Campbell admired Captain Alasdair MacDonald very deeply, but was a very harsh critic of how systematically The Clanranald Bard's poetry had been bowdlerized for more than 200 years by puritanical editors.
+Campbell admired Captain Alasdair MacDonald's command of the Gaelic language and it's prosody very deeply, but was a very harsh critic of how systematically The Clanranald Bard's poetry had been bowdlerized for more than 200 years by puritanical editors.
+Campbell also went on the record as a similarly harsh critic of what he considered the unreliability of Captain MacDonald's statements to Bishop Robert Forbes, not about the events of the 1745 rising, but about the story of his own life.